hdeiner/zipster/README.md

 - step_3_ready_vault_in_vault-mysql-wiremock-zipster_environment contacts the Vault server and places key/value pairs in Vault that allow the connections to occur.
 It also injects values into /tmp/config/zipster so the test client can find the zipster server.
 - step_4_verify_in_vault-mysql-wiremock-zipster_environment runs the tests from maven against both the WireMock and Zipster servers.
+- step_5_performance_timing_in_vault-mysql-wiremock-zipster_environment runs tests for 1, 2, 3, 4, 5, and 6 simulatenous executations against Zipster to get metrics as to how efficiently we get service in tests per second.
-- step_5_destroy_docker-compose_vault-mysql-wiremock-zipster_environment does exactly what it says.
+- step_6_destroy_docker-compose_vault-mysql-wiremock-zipster_environment does exactly what it says.
 It uses docker-compose to bring down the environment and cleans up.

 ##### part_3_test_in_desktop_environment mixes it up a little.
 Now, let's try running the Zipster server on the desktop, the maven test code on the desktop, and everything else in Docker running on our machine?